mjdamgaard/Notes/Physics/QED/README.md

 Task 3 and 4 deals with showing the Lorentz covariance of the theory, which is not quite as important for me now that I have realized that the theory that I derived in my 2022 paper is equivalent to the conventional theory.
 (I thought the conventional theory did not contain a Coulomb potential.)
 But they would still be nice to complete at some point.
-In my qed.tex document, which can currently be found in my backup folder, I believe I have worked out how to solve these Tasks.
+In my 'qed.tex' document, which can currently be found in my backup folder, I believe I have worked out how to solve these Tasks.
 (Task 4 is very easy but Task 3, on the other hand, is quite complicated.)
 But I will probably not resume this work in the near future myself, at least not before the other tasks are already dealt with.